 The source code describes these as powerups for a scrapped radar feature, where the first one would cause it to show robots, and the second would cause it to show powerups.
 Neither of these function, since the radar was scrapped.
 There is also a flag defined that would show robots on maps, but no powerup was ever made to grant it and it doesn't work at all.

 This powerup would reveal the full map, the same as the map powerup that made its way into Descent 2.
 The reveal map effect is fully functional, and can be demonstrated by adding 64 to the 32 bit integer at #13D9 in a Descent v1.5 savegame.
 Like the Descent 2 version, unvisited areas are shown in blue.

 $POWERUP_UNUSED name="Turbo" vclip_num=48 hit_sound=83

 This powerup was the afterburner.
 The afterburner was fully implemented, but scrapped at some point before release, with most of its code still present but commented out.
 The actual extra thrust effect was never commented, however, and can be enabled by adding 4096 to the 32 bit integer at #13D9 in a Descent v1.5 savegame.
 This will cause the player to always move forward at full speed, as if the cruise was set to max, but in addition, the player can also use the normal flight controls to add to this forward thrust, allowing for doubled forward speed.
-The source shows that unlike the Descent 2 version, this version was toggled by a key press, rather than requiring the key to be held down, and would store enough energy for five seconds of thrust.
+The source shows that this afterburner would be activated by holding SHIFT and A, and it stores enough energy for five seconds of thrust.

 $POWERUP_UNUSED name="Headli" vclip_num=50 hit_sound=83